 According to Bankrate’s latest financial security index survey, more than a third, 34 percent of American households experienced a major unexpected expense over the past year.
 However, only 39 percent of respondents said they would be able to cover a $1,000 expense from their savings.

 The second most popular answer, with 19 percent of respondents, was using credit card to cover their emergency expense and paying it off over time.

-Bankrate says in the report.
-“While tapping savings to pay off an emergency was the most common response, more than a third of Americans would sink into one type of debt or another, potentially harming their financial security,”
+“While tapping savings to pay off an emergency was the most common response, more than a third of Americans would sink into one type of debt or another, potentially harming their financial security,” – Bankrate

 This is scary statistic.
 I challenge you to not be the majority.
 Prepare your finances so you and your family can weather emergencies that WILL happen.

 2) How Much You Need – 3 Months of Expenses